timstephenson20/ef-video-download/README.md

 **Once you have Python installed, launch a command prompt / terminal / powershell window and change to the folder you've copied this project into.**

+For example, assuming you're on a Mac and created a folder on your desktop named "your-folder":

 In the command prompt window, type:
+`cd ~/Desktop/your-folder`

+Then, type:
 `pip install requests`

 and press enter.
 This will add a necessary library to your new Python install to enable it to download files over the web.